 When planning the types of plants to include in your vegetable garden, consider companion plants and plants that are in season at different times.

-- Companion planting is planting plants in close proximity that are beneficial to each other.
+- It is planting plants in close proximity that are beneficial to each other.
 Companion plants can offer shade, beautiful pops of color for added veggie garden aesthetics, pest control, and even healthier soil.
 Here is a list of plants that encourage useful bugs and deter unwanted pests.

 Consider clusters of same plants vs rows.
 Either arrangement can be both functional and beautiful so think about ease of access for care and harvesting to determine which works best for your vegetable garden.